 People with Fanconi anemia (FA) are at a very high risk of developing head and neck cancers because of the underlying DNA repair problem in FA.
 Research is the key to understanding, diagnosing, and treating these cancers.
-That’s why the Fanconi Anemia Research Fund (FARF) has joined Stand Up To Cancer® (SU2C) and three partner organizations to fund $3.25 million in grants to find new treatments for head and neck cancers.
+That’s why the Fanconi Anemia Research Fund (FARF) joined Stand Up To Cancer® (SU2C) and three partner organizations in 2021 to fund $3.25 million in grants to find new treatments for head and neck cancers.
+Stand Up To Cancer harnesses the power of the entertainment industry to fund collaborative translational cancer research projects.
+The organization funds large integrated research teams comprised of leading scientists with varying expertise who focus their efforts on developing treatments for cancer.

 This project reflects FARF’s commitment to directing, accelerating, and investing in cancer research.
 Over the past three decades, FA research largely focused on gene discovery (there are now at least 23 FA genes), mechanisms of the DNA repair pathway regulated by FA proteins, and bone marrow failure.
 Now that more people with FA can be successfully treated with stem cell transplants, the focus of FARF has shifted almost exclusively to supporting research on FA cancers.